 We liaised with key academic leaders to identify the development needs and opportunities for their climate change staff.
 We developed a tailored workshop for staff that both inducted them into important features of parliamentary policy processes, and helped them evaluate their strengths and key messages that they wanted to communicate.

-Hamilton Stone was then tasked with synthesising scholarly publications, industry reports and stakeholder views, and editing the final submission by the Climate Change Response Program and the Griffith University Policy Innovation Hub.
-The thrust of the submission is that there are significant long-terms risks posed by climate change to national security and international security in the Asia-Pacific region.
+Hamilton Stone was then tasked with synthesising scholarly publications, industry reports and stakeholder views, drafting and revising the submission in partnership with the leading academics of the Climate Change Response Program and the Policy Innovation Hub .

 The client was very happy with the workshop and submission and we continue to work with the Innovation Hub to build the University's engagement with government and parliament.